-Scotland's capital, Edinburgh, is a beautiful city, full of history and brimming with great places for expats to visit and explore.
-The city itself is quite compact, so it is easy to get around on foot or bike.
-However, bear in mind it is quite hilly and many of the streets in the city centre have cobbles which make cycling rather challenging!
+Edinburgh is a beautiful city, rich with history and brimming with great places for expats to visit and explore.
+The city itself is quite compact, so it's relatively easy to get around on foot or bike.
+Do bear in mind, though, it is quite hilly and many of the streets in the city centre have cobblestones which make cycling rather challenging.

-Those who do make the effort to tackle the gradients will be rewarded with magnificent views all around.
-The city centre, aside from the rugged cobbled terrain, is certainly cycle friendly - at peak times, cyclists beat the traffic when they are allowed to share the buses' green lanes.
+Those who do make the effort to tackle the gradients, though, will be rewarded with magnificent views all around.
+The city centre, aside from the rugged cobbled terrain, is certainly cycle friendly.
 Otherwise, bus and train services make getting around Edinburgh and surrounds easy and efficient.

 Public transport in Edinburgh

 Edinburgh has hundreds of black cabs that can be hailed on the street or called for in advance.
 Travelling by taxi is quite expensive and probably not necessary when surrounded by a network of buses in the city centre.
-Please note, taxi drivers expect to be tipped, but it is not obligatory!
+Ride-hailing applications such as Uber are also operational in Edinburgh, which may be a cheaper option.

 Driving in Edinburgh